logo

 status_code=418)

-There are some additional subclasses with special working.
+There are some additional subclasses with specific functionality.

 JSONResponselink | top

-There is JSONResponse class to fast way for returning JSON.
+There is a JSONResponse class for quickly returning JSON.

 @app.route('/json')